 Phaetor’s largest ally in the realm, an independent collection of towns and cities unified under the one banner.
 Their capital city of Braxis is even older than Phaetor, having been first founded by the Precursors shortly after the events of the first opening of the Constellation Mirror.
 Baron Wolfgang of the Free States of Braxis, is a charming rogue and a skilled politician, although his struggles with the bottle are well documented.
+Wolfgang had previously led Braxis during the Four Oceans War before falling upon hard times and fighting in the Arena for a while.
 A dear friend of King Lionel and the knight Belgrave, he is a loyal and trustworthy ally of the Kingdom.
 A bold if somewhat reckless leader, he has been known to lead his forces perilously close to the edge of oblivion.

 - The Iron Republic, led by Celen Helmguard

 Gallowstones, capital of the Iron Republic is a grey and foreboding city of great function and little charm.
 Lord Celen Helmgard is a brutal and violent man, once an ally of King Lionel.
-In a recent coup, he seceded from Kingdom rule and established the Iron Republic, under the socialist pretenses of equality and community.
+In a recent coup, he along with his sister Marie duPont and a group of powerful nobles, seceded from Kingdom rule and established the Iron Republic, under the socialist pretenses of equality and community.
 However, the republic under Celen’s stewardship has become as self-serving and bitter as Celen himself, traitors scrambling over barren lands and limited resources.
 He seeks to overthrow both the Kingdom and the Death Imperium and bring Brandor to heel under Republican rule.